anonymous-submit-anonymous/917_submit/readme.md

 (coming soon).

 # Acknowledgement
-Thanks to the valuable discussion with Junlong Gao.
-Besides, thanks to the open source of [COCO API](https://github.com/cocodataset/cocoapi), [AttnGAN](https://github.com/taoxugit/AttnGAN), [a-PyTorch-Tutorial-to-Image-Captioning](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning).
+Thanks to the open source of [COCO API](https://github.com/cocodataset/cocoapi), [AttnGAN](https://github.com/taoxugit/AttnGAN), [a-PyTorch-Tutorial-to-Image-Captioning](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning).

  **Note that this work is only for research.
 Please do not use it for illegal purposes.**